KULeuven-MICAS/snax-mlir/compiler/dialects/accfg.md

 ## Operation Semantics

-The `accfg` dialect provides three operations that interact with a stateful "client" device.
+The `accfg` dialect provides three operations that interact with a stateful accelerator device.
 These operations are as
 follows:

 - `accfg.setup` writes to zero or more configuration registers of the client device